Back to Blog

 The common definition is the value of your assets minus your liabilities.
 But, even the definition has technical terms in it!

-Katie and I calculate our net-worth by totalling up all of our assets (property, stocks and shares & cash in the bank) in a spreadsheet and then listing all of our liabilities (mortgages, debt etc.) and calculating the difference.
-This then gives us a £££ amount that tells us the cash we would have in our pockets if we sold everything right now.
+Katie and I calculate our net-worth by totalling up all of our assets (investment property, stocks & shares and cash in our emergency fund) in a spreadsheet and then listing all of our debts (mortgages on the investment property, debt etc.) and calculating the difference.
+This then gives us a £££ (this is the symbol for the British currency pounds) amount that tells us the cash we would have in our pockets if we sold everything right now.

 Why bother calculating your net-worth?